-- Criticize teachers for missing PTA meetings: While attendance at PTA meetings is a good goal, remember that many teachers have their own family activities and PTA events to attend.
-Also, some teachers have had bad experiences with certain parents.
-PTA support does not have to include meeting attendance. - Bribe or blackmail: Teacher recognition or support of their classrooms should not be tied to teacher's membership in PTA. - Become an ATM: Demonstrate that advocacy is better than fundraising to secure needed resources.
-Talk to teachers about their needs and brainstorm ways to make those needs known in the community. - Show up unexpectedly: School is a teacher's workplace.
-Schedule a meeting or provide notice.
-Be respectful of the teacher's time.
-Do not interrupt class time. - Assume knowledge: Schools are vibrant workplaces and teachers must keep track of more than just PTA activities.
-Keep teachers informed about PTA events and schedules.
-Ensure teachers know about upcoming fundraising or classroom activities.
-Brief teachers on PTA priorities and successes.
+- Criticize teachers for missing PTA meetings: PTA support does not have to include meeting attendance. - Bribe or blackmail: Teacher recognition or support should not be tied to teacher's membership in PTA. - Become an ATM: Demonstrate that advocacy is better than fundraising to secure needed resources.
+Talk to teachers about their needs and brainstorm ways to make those needs known in the community. - Show up unexpectedly: Schedule a meeting, provide notice, and do not interrupt class time. - Assume knowledge: Keep teachers informed about PTA events, schedules, fundraising, or classroom activities.
 Help teachers understand the value PTA brings to their place of work.